Understand key learning objectives and meet our corporate partners that are an important part of bringing this opportunity to life.

 Extend your learning with a once in a life time opportunity to travel to Shanghai, Beijing, and rural China to experience business in China first-hand.
 Over 11 days you will network with executives from a variety of companies, meet with policy makers, and engage in meaningful discussions about current business issues, as well as everyday life issues.
-You will also experience the rich culture of China as you walk the Great Wall, barter in the market, savor Peking duck and ride the subway.
-Additionally, you will compare and contrast rural and urban life through participation in a servant leadership project.
-As leadership is progressively transferred to the students during the trip, you will gain experience and confidence in international business.
+You will also experience the rich culture of China as you walk the Great Wall, barter in the market, and ride the subway.
+Additionally, you will compare and contrast rural and urban life through the servant leadership project.
+As leadership is progressively transferred to students before and during the trip, you will gain experience and confidence in international business.

 Learn more about the key dates and course expectations for this once in a lifetime experience.

 You've read the details and course expectations, all that's left is to register!

 As part of the application process, interested candidates must compose a well-written paragraph or essay.